lightning/bolts/02-peer-protocol.md

     between implementations.
   - if it is _not responsible_ for paying the Bitcoin fee:
-    - SHOULD NOT offer `amount_msat` if, once the remote node adds that HTLC to its commitment transaction, it cannot pay the fee for the updated local or remote transaction at the current `feerate_per_kw` while maintaining its channel reserve.
+    - SHOULD NOT offer `amount_msat` if, once the remote node adds that HTLC to any of its commitment transactions, it cannot pay the fee for the updated local or remote transaction at the current `feerate_per_kw` while maintaining its channel reserve.
   - MUST offer `amount_msat` greater than 0.